astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 >
 {: .hands_on}

-Now that we have learned the basics on how the viewer plugin works, we can download it and adjust  `script.js`.
+Now that we have learned the basics on how the viewer plugin works, we can edit it and adjust  `script.js`.

 > ### {% icon hands_on %} Hands-on
 >